EPIC Conference Topics

 Mark C. Houston, MD, MS, MSc, ABAARM, FACP, FAHA, FASH, FACN, FAARM, DABC

-This lecture will review the underlying reasons for hypertension, review the pathophysiology, proper measurement techniques in the office, 24 hour ambulatory blood pressure monitoring, clinical and laboratory diagnosis, stratification of types of hypertension, and treatment with nutritional supplements and other integrative approaches.
+This lecture will review the underlying causes of hypertension, review the pathophysiology, proper measurement techniques in the office, 24-hour ambulatory blood pressure monitoring, clinical and laboratory diagnosis, stratification of types of hypertension, and suggested protocols using nutritional supplements and other integrative approaches.

-- Understand the pathogenesis of hypertension and the role of vascular biology, the three finite vascular responses (inflammation, oxidative stress and vascular immune function), plasma renin activity (PRA) and aldosterone to select optimal integrative anti-hypertensive therapy to reduce BP and decrease CVD.
+- Understand the pathogenesis of hypertension and the role of vascular biology, the three finite vascular responses (inflammation, oxidative stress and vascular immune function), plasma renin activity (PRA) and aldosterone to select optimal integrative anti-hypertensive therapy to reduce blood pressure (BP) and decrease cardiovascular disease (CVD).